 - persistently withdraw or withhold services for which the tenant has a reasonable need to live in the premises as a home

-If you believe your landlord is trying to drive you out of your home you should speak to the Environmental Health Office at your local council.
-Alternatively, you can seek advice from an independent advice centre such as Housing Rights Service, a Citizens Advice Bureau or a solicitor.
-Local councils have the power to start legal proceedings for offences of harassment and illegal eviction under the Rent Order.
-If the evidence justifies it, the council can carry out an investigation and prosecute if they believe an offence has been committed.
+If your landlord is trying to evict you from your home, speak to the Environmental Health Office in your local council.
+You can get advice from an independent advice centre such as Housing Rights , Citizens Advice or a solicitor.

 Your rights as a private tenant